kachiann/mlops-zoomcamp/04-deployments/README.md

    - Develop a Python script (`predict.py`) that reads trip data, applies a pre-trained model to predict ride durations, and saves results.

 3. **Integration with Flask**
-   - Incorporate the prediction script into a Flask web application to expose predictions via a RESTful API.
+   - Incorporate the prediction script into a Flask web application to expose predictions.

 4. **Packaging with Docker**
    - Containerize the Flask application along with its dependencies into a Docker image for scalability and deployment.